-In many parts of Nepal, especially in remote rural areas, intellectual disability is still attributed to past wrongdoing, by parents or even by persons with disabilities themselves.
-In rural areas, persons with intellectual disabilities are barred from religious and cultural events like wedding ceremonies and other formal occasions, as their presence is thought to bring bad luck.
+In Far-West Nepal, especially in the 2 project districts: Dadeldhura and Doti, intellectual disability is still attributed to past wrongdoing, by parents or even by persons with disabilities themselves.
+In these districts, persons with intellectual disabilities are barred from religious and cultural events like wedding ceremonies and other formal occasions, as their presence is thought to bring bad luck.

 Moreover, resource allocation for persons with intellectual disabilities is inadequate and government plans and programs are not fully disability inclusive.

-1) stereotypes about disabled peoples’ capabilities and cultural beliefs about the causes of mental disability;
+1) Stereotypical mindsets about disabled women’s capabilities and cultural beliefs about their mental disability’s causes;

 2) Inaccessible and existing disability insensitive voting awareness materials;